kitchens

 COOKS – YEP – WE’RE DIFFERENT – SO WHAT?

 When will this nonsense stop?
 How far will it go?
 Will we reach a point where a job posting states that eligible candidates must be of a certain political affiliation, religion, sexual orientation, or nationality?
-This era of polarization is incredibly dangerous and divisive.
-Through all of my years in the kitchen I never, ever… Continue reading
+This era of polarization is… Continue reading

 -